dfinity/threshold/README.md

 After the installation changes to the signers list must be done by proposals.

-_CAVEAT_: (REALLY?, check this!) if the initial voter list doesn't contain `threshold`'s principal (`dfx canister id threshold`), self-updates will be rejected as demonstrated in the next steps...
+_CAVEAT_: if the (initial) signers list doesn't contain `threshold`'s principal (`dfx canister id threshold`), certain self-updates will be rejected as demonstrated in the next step...

 ## Example Proposal